Samerkia/SmallProjects/Python/Cyber/ChangeMac/README.md

 ```
 ## Prerequisite
 This script doesn't work on Windows or Widows based OS's.
-It will work fine for more Linux based OS's.
+It will work fine for Linux based OS's.
 ## Created by Nick Raffel